williamstome/williamstome.github.io.raw/_posts/2016-03-20-love-and-sex-with-robots-a-retrospective-through-science-and-science-fiction.markdown

-This highlights the importance of having discussions about this issue: unlike super-intelligent AI, which certain famous intellectuals have gotten worked up about, the concern with sex robots isn't whether they'll exist in the next half-millenium. **Sex robots are already here**, and they have the capacity to drastically alter society in the course of the next few *decades*.
+This highlights the importance of having discussions about this issue: unlike super-intelligent AI, which certain famous intellectuals have gotten worked up about, the concern with sex robots isn't whether they'll exist in the next half-millenium.
+Sex robots are already here, and they have the capacity to drastically alter society in the course of the next few *decades*.

 Building on his description of the state of sex robots, Levy describes